How to Develop Healthy Boundaries: 8 Powerful Ways

 Why do I Lack Boundaries?

-When we lack healthy boundaries, it affects our emotions, our spirituality, and our relationships.
+When we lack healthy boundaries, it affects our emotions, spirituality, and relationships.

 If we jump lanes occasionally that is one thing, but repetitive boundary jumping undermines our spiritual growth and the building of healthy relationships.